willtan510/Spotistics/README.md

 Click edit settings on the Spotify develops dashboard and paste this into the redirect URIs and save

 Goto /src/components/LoginForm.js, copy this same exp URL and paste it into line 16.
-Also copy the client ID you made and paste it into line 14.
+Also copy the client ID you created and paste it into line 14.

 Save file and run on the Expo app